Best Mayan Ruins in Mexico: Tulum, el Rey and two more you CAN’T MISS

 I recommend planning an itinerary that allows you to have ample beach time, including at Akumal where you’re nearly guaranteed to see sea turtles, as well as where you can easily do a day trip to the Mayan ruins of your choice.
 You’ll find cenotes everywhere, so research which ones you want to visit to be sure you’re not wasting your time at a lame one when you can swim at an awesome cenote.

-Photographing Mayan Ruins: tips and ideas for awesome shots
+Photographing Mexico’s Mayan Ruins: tips for awesome shots

 Spending a whole day going from ruins to ruins is tiring, so it’s best to plan your days visiting just one per day.
 This is where you have the opportunity to plan your itineraries to get the best lighting at each of the archaeological sites.
 Low light, meaning light coming from a lower point in the sky, will give the best shadows and prevent each of the Yucatan Mayan ruins sites from being completely washed out in your photographs.